jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

             full_resampled.at[anchor_idx, 'low'] = min(full_resampled.at[anchor_idx, 'low'], full_resampled.at[ghost_idx, 'low'])
             full_resampled.at[anchor_idx, 'close'] = full_resampled.at[ghost_idx, 'close']
             full_resampled.at[anchor_idx, 'volume'] += full_resampled.at[ghost_idx, 'volume']
+            # We remember the offset of the 10:30 candle.
+Will be interesting to see how MT4 handles this during that candle
+            # formation.
+We will see next week.

     # drop all ghosts
     full_resampled = full_resampled[~full_resampled.index.str.endswith("11:51:00")]